DimensionNXG/Realtime-Action-Recognition/README.md

  ```

 ### Other package not installed error
 use ``` pip install package-name ``` to install the package provided you have activated the anaconda environment.
+Like pycocotools, sklearn

 # Notes
 This repo was used to generate the result for generating Action Recognition related results in Def Expo 2020.